 The Buem of Togo

-The Buem of Togo, numbering approximately 9,300 people, are No Longer Unreached.
-They are a subsistence farming people indigenous to the forested mountains of Ghana's central Volta Region and can also be known as Lelemi, Lefana.
-They are an Diaspora people, in the Guinean people cluster of the Sub-Saharan African affinity bloc.
+The Buem of Togo, numbering approximately 9,400 people, are No Longer Unreached.
+They are a subsistence farming people indigenous to the forested mountains of Ghana's central Volta Region They are an Diaspora people, in the Guinean people cluster of the Sub-Saharan African Peoples affinity bloc.
 Their primary religion is Ethnoreligion.
 They primarily speak Lelemi.

 Buem in Ghana photo